EPCCed/eidf-docs/docs/access/ssh.md

 ```

 The `-J` flag is use to specify that we will access the second specified host by jumping through the first specified host.

+You will be prompted for a 'TOTP' code upon successful public key authentication to the gateway.
+At the TOTP prompt, enter the code displayed in your MFA Applicaiton.

 ## Accessing from Windows